What your doctor hasn't told you about preventive care

 A lot of organizations do medical research.
 It may be tempting to take the results as facts, but you should talk to your doctor about it first.
-He or she will know if enough evidence has been gathered to support the claims to justify a change in your care.
+Your doctor will know if enough evidence has been gathered to support the claims to justify a change in your care.

 One of the primary sources that doctors use to understand the latest about preventive care is the U.S. Preventive Services Task Force.
 That’s a group of 16 doctors who are considered national experts in the fields of preventive medicine and primary care.
 The Task Force is recognized by Congress and the Department of Health and Human Services as the trusted, independent source for official U. S. guidelines for preventive care.

 The guidelines are only guidelines.

 While it’s great to be aware of preventive care guidelines, you should talk with your doctor about which tests you actually need, and how often you should get them.
 For instance, studies* now show that annual exams and screenings aren’t necessary for everyone—even the ones widely promoted for your age and gender.
 Why?
 Because they don’t always improve early detection.
 “False positives” (when a test says you have an illness that you don’t really have) may also lead to unnecessary (and costly) procedures, such as invasive biopsies, that could have serious side effects.